 Hope this helps those parents with disabled kids, if you think there is a mistake here or a step I have missed, please comment (I am not saying this is an exhaustive set of steps, just what we went through with our son).

-If your diagnosis is accepted the next step is to start looking for Medical and Disability related Tax implications (to be covered in a later post).
+If your diagnosis is accepted the next step is to start looking for Medical and Disability related Tax implications, and asking the CRA for refunds, and you can read about that in Child Disability Benefit Application Letter (Template).